legalforce-research/easy-segmenter/README.md

 `with_template_ja_config()` creates a segmenter with basic segmentation rules that are enhanced from the [Golden Rules](https://github.com/diasks2/pragmatic_segmenter#golden-rules-japanese) in [Pragmatic Segmenter](https://github.com/diasks2/pragmatic_segmenter).
 See the API documentation for the definition.
+(Please run `cargo doc` since it has not been published in crates.io yet.)

 Also, you can manually define segmentation rules as follows.